AL and AL

+History

 2001-2009

-2001: After graduating from Central Saint Martins, Al and Al were awarded the first base award from the arts organisation ACAVA.

-2002: ACME awarded the duo a residency in the Sugar House Studio.
+After graduating from Central Saint Martins, Al and Al were awarded the first base award from the arts organisation ACAVA in 2001.
+The following year ACME awarded the duo a residency in the Sugar House Studio.
 Al and Al transformed the warehouse space into a blue screen special effects studio.
 London Artists Film and Video awarded the duo with a commission for the film Misty Machine 10.
 The film is an inertial journey through the world wide web.
 The viewer rides their search engine in a quest to find bodies stripped and ready for intimacy.
 In this coded space, erotic contact becomes an onanistic hallucination and the body disappears into a mental universe of mediated masks.
 The film was shown internationally in film festivals and as part of gallery installations.

-2003: Al and Al created the re-matte series, a collection of films where special effects have been erased from key blue screen features, leaving the original performances in the blue void of the special effects studio.
+In 2003, Al and Al created the re-matte series, a collection of films where special effects have been erased from key blue screen features, leaving the original performances in the blue void of the special effects studio.
 These included Charlton Heston in The Ten Commandments and Sabu from The Thief of Bagdad.

-2004: animate projects commissioned Perpetual Motion in the Land of Milk and Honey.
+The next year, animate projects commissioned Perpetual Motion in the Land of Milk and Honey.
 The film simulates Al Holmes’ Grandfather Brown’s lifelong endeavour to create a perpetual motion device and supply free power for the people.
 During a telephone call with the Lamb of God, Britney Spears sabotages the project and sets in motion her own drive for infinity.
 The conflict produces a series of alchemical events which have only one consequence, a land flowing with milk and honey.
 Originally broadcast on channel 4 television, Perpetual Motion in the Land of Milk and Honey went on to screen in 50 countries in film festivals, was broadcast on Canal+ and featured in gallery installations, most notably as part of the Satellite of Love at the Witte de Witte in Rotterdam.

-2005: Al and Al directed a video for pop musician Andy Bell on his solo project Electric Blue.
+Al and Al directed a video in 2005 for pop musician Andy Bell on his solo project Electric Blue.
 The duo were then invited by DARKLIGHT for the solo exhibition of the media festival in Dublin.